-An effective discipline policy is one that seeks to lead children towards high self-esteem and self-discipline.
-Consequently, good discipline arises from good relationships and from setting expectations of good behaviour.

-We believe that self-esteem affects all thinking and behaviour and impacts on learning and performance.
+- An effective behaviour policy is one that seeks to lead children towards high selfesteem and self-discipline.
+Consequently, positive and desired behaviour arises from good relationships and from setting high expectations of positive and desired behaviour across the school. - We believe that self-esteem affects all thinking and behaviour and impacts on learning and performance.
 We aim to provide positive everyday experiences so that our children are more likely to reach their full potential.